Blankstate1999/diab_dashboard/README.md

 # Diabetes Dashboard
-A web-based dashboard for reviewing all of Skyla's key diabetes statistics at a glance
+A web-based dashboard for reviewing Skyla's key diabetes statistics at a glance

 ## App Overview